WEBOTEE · DATA METHODOLOGY

 How we compute scores.

-Brand Control Score
+Brand Heat Score

 INPUTS + WEIGHTS